 It's easy to update a tired looking fence with a smart coat of the best exterior wood paint.
 But, it doesn't always have to steal the limelight.
 Allow it to become a chic backdrop instead, to make your garden furniture and planting really pop.

-4. Go vertical for a modern update
+11. Choose horizontal lines for a modern update

 Many traditional garden fences are a series of uprights, but if you want a contemporary look to suit more modern garden ideas, swap to a design that majors in horizontal lines.